Emotional Journey Resource Guide

 National Aphasia Association

 The NAA is a non-profit dedicated to advocating for individuals with aphasia and their families.
-The website offers a range of information and resources, including an affiliate (resource) search feature.
+The website offers a range of information and resources, including:

 Aphasia Access